Menditect/documentation/additional/01-howtos/deal-with-failed-testrun.md

-# Deal with technically failed Test Run
+# Deal with a failed Test Run

 If a Test Configuration was executed, there are two reasons the Test Run can fail:
 1. A functional error like a failed assert or validation feedback.